felipelobatodasilva/AWS-EMR-Sqoop-RDS/README.md

 <img src="https://user-images.githubusercontent.com/69978184/144757884-d3342d23-64b3-49fd-a550-59e318e7c7d4.png" width="600" height="400"/>

 and now, the only thing you can do is just to await! :).
-Within some days, they're gonna give to you a feedback about your request opened.
+Within some days, they're gonna give to you a feedback about your ticked raised.

 It takes a certain time to be uploaded the status of this opened case along with support team from AWS, but here is the answer coming from them: